-- a) Board Audit Committee;
+- Board Audit Committee;

-- b) Board Risk Committee;
+- Board Risk Committee;

-- c) Board Governance and Remuneration Committee;
+- Board Governance and Remuneration Committee;

-- d) Board Corporate Actions Committee and
+- Integration Committee; and

-- e) Board Nominations Committee.
+- Board Nominations Committee.

-The charter or terms of reference of each Board committee setting out matters relevant to the composition, responsibilities and administration of the Committee must be approved by the Board.
-Directors may attend the meetings of any committee, with the exception of the Nominations Committee, after advising the Committee's Chair.
+The charter or terms of reference of each Board committee setting out matters relevant to the composition, responsibilities and administration of the committee must be approved by the Board.
+Directors may attend the meetings of any committee, with the exception of the Nominations Committee, after advising the committee's Chair.

-The Board may establish Committees and/or Working Parties from time to time, which should be chaired by a Director.
-Working Parties are established for a set purpose, have a limited life and when the purpose is achieved, the Working Party is disbanded.
+The Board may establish committees and/or working parties from time to time, which should be chaired by a Director.
+Working parties are established for a set purpose, have a limited life and when the purpose is achieved, the working party is disbanded.

-4.5.
-Board appointments
+4.5 Board appointments

-4.5.1.
-New Directors
+4.6 New Directors